-On March 28, a longer 101-minute print received exactly same rating, consumer advice, and extended information.
+On March 28, a longer 101-minute print received exactly same rating, consumer advice, and classification matrix.
 This running time matched the uncut ones that had been rated overseas.
 It was this version that opened theatrically on April 4.

 Paramount Pictures Australia was the applicant.

 The film features large amounts of blood detail and detailed depictions of injury.
 At one point, a man’s brain detail is depicted, with protruding fragments of broken skull visible below it.
 The film was given consumer advice of ‘strong horror themes and violence’.

 Around the same time, Paramount Pictures Australia were gaining a reputation for cutting films for lower and more commercial ratings.

 CRAZY RICH ASIANS (2018), BUMBLEBEE (2018) and INSTANT FAMILY (2018) were all originally M-rated, before being cut for a PG.
 OVERLORD (2018) was similarly censored from R18+ to MA15+, only to be bumped back up to R18+ following an online backlash.
 The previous three were all family titles, so they appear to have been less concerned about any negative public reaction.